 There has been a lot of work on shot boundary detection, especially in the uncompressed domain.
 Most work has been focusing on pixel difference, intensity statistics comparison, histogram distance, edge difference, and motion information.
-A review paper on these techniques with experimental results in terms of precision-recall graphs can be found in Boreczky and Rowe (1996).
+A review paper on these techniques with experimental results in terms of precision-recall graphs can be found in [8].
 Among these methods, histogram-based ones have been consistently reliable, while DCT coefficient-based ones give the lowest precision.
-Motion information-based methods are somewhere in between.
-In a recent review paper, Lienhart (1999) compares four major shot boundary detection algorithms, which include fade and dissolve detection.
-Extensive experimental results also favor the color histogram based method (Boreczky and Rowe, 1996) for shot boundary detection, instead of the computationally expensive edge-change-ratio method (Zabin et al., 1995).
+Motion information based methods are somewhere in between.
+In a recent review paper, Lienhart [35] compares four major shot boundary detection algorithms, which include fade and dissolve detection.
+Extensive experimental results also favor the color histogram based method [8] for shot boundary detection, instead of the computationally expensive edge-change-ratio method [67].

 Researchers have also investigated compressed-domain shot boundary detection techniques.
 One obvious approach is to apply uncompressed-domain techniques to DCT DC image sequences using approximated features.
 Techniques using pixel difference, intensity statistics, and histograms are still effective on DC images with some level of performance degradation.
-Experimental results of shot boundary detection techniques on DC images and uncompressed-images are compared in Ford (1999), using statistical performance metrics.
+Experimental results of shot boundary detection techniques on DC images and uncompressed-images are compared in [20], using statistical performance metrics.

 There are also shot boundary detection algorithms specifically proposed for MPEG compressed video.
-Zhang et al. (1995) apply a multiple-pass and multiple-comparison technique to video segmentation.
+Zhang et al. [68] apply a multiple-pass and multiple-comparison technique to video segmentation.
 Multiple passes use I-frame DCT information to locate the rough location of scene changes, and the second pass use P- and B-frame motion vector information to pinpoint the location.
-Multiple comparison uses double thresholds to detect abrupt and gradual shot transitions.
+Multiple comparison uses double threshold to detect abrupt and gradual shot transitions.

-Chen et al. (1998) use a feature vector extracted from DC image sequences called generalized trace (GT) for shot boundary detection purposes.
-The vector consists of YUV color histogram intersections (between consecutive frames), standard deviation of YUV, numbers of three types of macroblocks (intra-coded, forward-predicted, and backward-predicted), and flags for frame types.
+Chen et al. [10] use a feature vector extracted from DC image sequences called generalized trace (GT) for shot boundary detection purposes.
+The vector consists of YUV color histogram intersections (between consecutive frames), standard deviation of YUV, numbers of three types of macroblocks (intra-coded, forward-predicted, backward-predicted), and flags for frame types.
 Differential GT has been used for abrupt shot transition detection.
 More robust result is achieved using classification methods.

-Meng et al. (1995) use macroblock type counts in P- and B-frames to detect shot boundaries.
-Kobla et al. (1996) use similar macroblock type information for shot boundary detection in a more elaborate fashion.
+Meng et al. [37] use macroblock type counts in P- and B-frames to detect shot boundaries.
+Kobla et al [33] use similar macroblock type information for shot boundary detection in a more elaborate fashion.
 A DCT validation step is added to account for situations where there is little motion around shot boundaries, in which macroblock type information itself is insufficient.
 Two adjacent I-frames are compared using their DC values, and blocks that change significantly are counted and then compared with a threshold.

-Other proposed techniques examine macroblock type changes (Nang et al., 1999), motion vector changes (Fernando et al., 1999), and macroblock bit allocation information (Divakaran et al., 1999) to detect shot boundaries.
+Other proposed techniques examine macroblock type changes [38], motion vector changes [19], and macroblock bit allocation information [13] to detect shot boundaries.